Vincit/curd/README.md

 #### Out of the box

-Curd has following methods supported out of the box
+Curd has following methods supported out of the box:
 - `:create!`
 - `:find-one`
 - `:find-all`
 - `:update!`
 - `:update-or-insert!`

-Curd's api also has helper methods, that make your crud calls even cleaner than in examples above.
+Curd's api also has helper methods, which make your crud calls even cleaner than in examples above.

 Same code for Create operation can look like this: